Expedition to eastern Turkey 2017

 My interesting conversation with an Arab

-After returning from a two-day trip from the Akdamar church and the Hosapp castle, I spent the evening in Van very quietly, in a cafe, with tea and cake.
-I remember, however, that this evening an Arab from Iraq reported to the hostel, who introduced himself as a “German” because, according to him, “since he lives in Germany, he is German.”
-I quickly knocked this utopia out of his head, but this example confirms that Muslims in Europe are more and more brazen and that they live in a world created by their own mind-filled minds.
-One day, a real right-wing party will come to power in Germany and then Muslims will have to wake up.
-The Arab also said that he prefers the Netherlands from Germany because there people are nicer (in my understanding there is a larger sheepfold there), but after talking to me he changed his mind and was already from Iraq.
+After returning from a two-day trip from Akdamar Church and Hosap Castle, I spent the evening in Van very quietly, in a cafe, with tea and cake.
+However, I remember that that evening an Arab from Iraq came to the hostel, who introduced himself as “German”, because according to him, “if he lives in Germany, he is German”.
+I quickly pushed this utopia out of his head, but this example confirms that Muslims in Europe are increasingly brazen and that they live in a world made up of their own fantasy-filled minds.
+One day a real right-wing party will come to power in Germany and then the Muslims will have to wake up.
+The Arab also said that he prefers the Netherlands to Germany because people are nicer there (in my understanding there is a larger sheepfold there), but after talking to me he started to change his mind and was from Iraq again.

 My experiences with a problematic Jew

-My next plan was a trip to Nemrut National Park, which is a place where I did not even plan to go.
-I made the decision to leave a few days earlier when the head of the restaurant at Akdamar gave me a contact with a man named Mehmet.
-So I called from the hostel to Mehmet and made an appointment with him in Tatvan, from where we were supposed to go to his village, located about 13km from the big lake.
+My next plan was a trip to the Nemrut National Park, a place where I hadn’t even planned to go.
+I made the decision to leave a few days earlier, when the chef of a restaurant on Akdamar Island gave me a contact to a man named Mehmet.
+So I called Mehmet from the hostel and made an appointment with him in Tatvan, from where we were supposed to go to his village, located about 13 km from the big lake.

-In my opinion, despite the problems, I was glad that I made an attempt at a civilized dialogue with the Jew, but soon realized that dialogue was impossible.
-I believe that Jews should be avoided because this is a problem and every time I meet Jews, my theory is confirmed.
-Jews are a toxic nation, persecuting and destroying the whole world, but still brazen enough to pour accusations against other nations as if from a sleeve.
+In my opinion, despite the problems, I was glad that I attempted a civilized dialogue with the Jew, but soon realized that dialogue was impossible.
+I believe that Jews should be avoided because this is a problem and every time I meet Jews my theory is confirmed.
+Jews are a toxic nation, a nation that persecutes and destroys the whole world, but still so brazen that it throws down accusations against other nations right out of the sleeve.
 This is the specialty of the Jews.

-As soon as I parted with the Jew, I felt relieved.
+As soon as I broke up with the Jew, I felt relieved.
 I never realized before that I would be so happy in a Muslim country.
-I understood that happiness is also about the absence of Jews.
+I realized that happiness also lies in the absence of Jews.

 Transport from Tatvan to Serinbayir